krakenjs/post-robot/README.md

 ## Parent to popup messaging

-> Note: this restriction is extended to all browsers, to ensure cross-browser code works in the same way.
-If you do
-> not need to support IE, you can set
->
-> `postRobot.CONFIG.ALLOW_POSTMESSAGE_POPUP = true`

 In order to use post-robot in IE9+ between two different windows on different domains (like a parent window and a popup) you will need to set up an invisible bridge in an iframe on your parent page: